Pyromatrix/Secondtimer-APP-React/README.md

 # Secondtimer with tests
-No any focusing for mobile.
-Just developing react apps for practicing React itself.
+No any focusing for mobile responsiveness.
+Just developing React apps for practicing.

 ## Online version: https://secondtimer.netlify.app/